 For the trailer, given the great flexibility of the interior fitting, it is better to glue the strip at only one end, to leave all the necessary backlash.

 The lanterns LEDs are embedded into the cab.
 Therefore, due to the very narrow space, it is not possible to wire them with a conventional insulated wire, even very thin.
 I therefore choose ø 0.1 varnished wire, already used for the lights of my 63888 Roco.

 Each LED is equipped with three wires: one common positive, one for white light and one for red light.
 These six wires in total are connected to the board installed into the cab (next picture).

 This circuit board includes the lanterns LED resistors, plus an LED circuit for the upper front light, for which I found more practical to keep the light guide.
 This LED is reversed, i.e. the light-emitting part is oriented towards the epoxy plate, drilled at this point for the light to pass through.
 Why this apparent complication?
-This is to keep the copper side accessible, so as to facilitate connections with the LEDs and decoder.
+This is to keep the copper side accessible, to facilitate connections with the LEDs and decoder.
 Attention: a PLCC LED is not suitable for this arrangement.

 The purpose of this intervention is to connect the decoder to all circuits: lanterns, lighting.
 I remind that originally only the front lights were controlled.
 There is no modification on the circuit itself, only the lamps are removed, and several wires connected.
 Note that for the wires, I follow the NEM / NMRA colour conventions.

 From left to right, we find: